-In order to hold this position, your dog must use multiple of his/her muscles.
+In order to hold this position, your puppy must use multiple of his/her muscles.
 This is not a relaxed position by any means.

 Wild dogs tend to sleep next to each other in their packs, and this is your dog’s instinctual way of showing you, or another dog, that you are part of their pack.

-Sleep disorders are very uncommon in dogs, but they do exist.
+Sleep disorders are very uncommon, but they do exist.